Mixd/wp-deploy/readme.md

 $ bundle exec cap production wp:setup:remote
 ```

-This will install WordPress using the details in your configuration files, and make your first deployment on your production server. wp-deploy will generate a random password and give it to you at the end of the task, so be sure to write it down and change it to something more momorable when you log in.
+This will install WordPress using the details in your configuration files, and make your first deployment on your production server. wp-deploy will generate a random password and give it to you at the end of the task, so be sure to write it down and change it to something more memorable when you log in.

 You can also automate the set-up of your local environment too, using `wp:setup:local`, or you can save time and set up both your remote and local environments with `wp:setup:both`.